-During this month of the media year when veganism is widely misrepresented as a dietary fad and a menu choice that we can ‘try out for size’, there are several articles and interviews circulating where celebrities are given air time, ‘personalities’ who for some reason imagine that the sudden change in their eating pattern now qualifies them to discuss and inform about veganism.
+During this month of the media year when veganism is widely misrepresented as a dietary fad, a consumer bonanza with a menu choice that we can ‘try out for size’, there are always articles and interviews circulating where celebrities are given air time, ‘personalities’ who for some reason imagine that the sudden change in their eating pattern now qualifies them to discuss and inform about veganism.

 I can imagine the ‘raising awareness’ keyboards firing up at this point but there’s something here that just has to be said.
 There is no doubt that celebrity status opens doors to media circulation that those who actually know and understand the subject are seldom afforded.
 I’ve just watched one such interview where the topic of a ‘try it for a month’ celeb with a farmer was the ‘concern that vegetarians and vegans have about animal husbandry’ and the difficulties local farmers face in competition with ‘factory farming operations’.